Cornell University

 Georgetown University

-Georgetown is another expensive one, costing $56,815 per year, but graduates usually leave with average loans of $25,432 – lots of scholarship opportunities!
-The graduation rate of Georgetown is 94.9%, and the starting salary is $50,000.
-That makes it easier to pay off those student loans.
-Georgetown has an acceptance rate around the same as others in the area at 16.8%.
-General biology is Georgetown’s best-ranked major.
+Georgetown is another expensive one, costing $35,965 per year, but graduates usually leave with an average debt of $26,733 – lots of scholarship opportunities!
+The graduation rate of Georgetown is 87%, and the median salary is $83,222 six years after graduation.

 Williams College